-Being a very flat country, Latvia isn’t known for it’s large ski resorts or particularly difficult runs.
-However if you’re looking to make the most of the snow, Sigulda has several ski slopes for you to enjoy.
+Being a very flat country, Latvia isn’t particularly known for its large ski resorts or particularly difficult runs.
+However, if you’re looking to make the most of the snow, Sigulda has several ski slopes for you to enjoy.

 Sigulda City Ski Track is one of the most popular skiing destinations in the country, with all major Latvian competitions taking place on the slope.